JustinMi/JustinMi.github.io/_posts/2017-06-03-django-localization-internalization.md

 # Rendering the Page

-In order to have the template we just created show up when we enter <a href="http://127.0.0.1:8000/">http://127.0.0.1:8000/</a> into our browser, we must edit two files, `settings.py` and `views.py`, as well as create a file, `urls.py`.
+In order to have the template we just created show up when we enter <a href="http://127.0.0.1:8000/">http://127.0.0.1:8000/</a> into our browser, we must edit three files, `settings.py`, `urls.py` and `views.py`, as well as create another `urls.py` in our `example` app folder.

 First, we will edit `settings.py` to allow Django to "recognize" the template we just made.
 In `translate/settings.py`, we will add `os.path.join(BASE_DIR, 'example/atemplates')` to `TEMPLATES` so the end result looks like this:
 ```python